Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Bitcoin Platinum (BTP).
 This fork is planned to come around block height 497757-498533.
 It’s now widely accepted that BTP was a fake fork and was invented by a South Korean teenager in an attempt to disrupt the market and profit from shorting bitcoin.

 - Bitcoin Cash Plus (BCP).
-This fork is planned for block height 501407 and is expected to take place around 2 January 2018.
+This fork is planned for block height 501407 and was expected to take place around 2 January 2018.
 It has the general vibe of either a well-attempted fake or a poorly-attempted legitimate fork.

 More guides on Finder